Discover the garden at Blickling Estate

 Discoveries to make in the garden

-Our garden team have created two secret tunnels in the garden for families to enjoy.
-Find the animals of Blickling wood inside or enjoy a game of hide and seek.
+There are two secret tunnels in the garden, which are a particular favorite for families to explore and enjoy a game of hide and seek.
 The larger tunnel has tree stump seats - perfect for a secret picnic.

-The planting of the parterre was radically simplified by Norah Lindsay for the 11th Marquess of Lothian in 1932.
-She retained the yew hedge topiary but replaced the intricacies of the Victorian planting with four large herbaceous plots in cool and hot colours, surrounded by beds of old roses and catmint.
+The planting of the parterre was radically simplified by renowned garden designer Norah Lindsay for the 11th Marquess of Lothian in 1932.
+She retained the yew hedge topiary but replaced the intricacies of the Victorian planting with four large herbaceous plots in cool and hot colours, surrounded by beds of roses and catmint.

 The site of the Orangery was chosen in 1781.
-In 1793 it contained 15 large, 11 young and six dwarf orange trees.
-Unheated today, it houses hardier citrus trees.
-The statue of Hercules is probably a Nicholas Stone figure and the majolica plaques, in the style of Luca della Robbia, are 19th-century.
+In 1793 it contained large, young and dwarf orange trees, but due to being unheated today, it houses much hardier citrus trees.
+The statue of Hercules is probably a Nicholas Stone figure and the majolica plaques, in the style of Luca della Robbia, were crafted in the nineteenth century.

 This building is first mentioned in 1738 but it was probably built some 10 years before.
 In the frieze the monograms of Sir John Hobart (later 1st Earl of Buckinghamshire) alternate with the Hobart bull.
-The temple is built in the Doric style and dominates an imposing vista down to the house.
+The temple was built in the Doric style and is the highlight of an impressive vista down to the house.

 Topiary and yew hedges

 The yew hedges line the front drive leading to the house.
-The annual trimming begins in August with the topiary of the parterre.
-The great hedges are tackled next.
-Nowadays, the task is completed in little over a fortnight with mechanical cutters, a cherry picker and constant attention to line and form.
+The annual trimming begins in August with the topiary in the parterre, followed by the ancient yew hedges.
+In days gone by, this used to be an extremely laborious task, but today is completed in little over a fortnight with mechanical cutters, a cherry picker and constant attention to line and form.